 or, “Gio is not a marxist, or if he is he’s a very bad one”

 First: individual autonomy — our agency, our independence, and our right to make our own choices about our own lives — is threatened by the current digital ecosystem.
-Our tools our powered by software, controlled by software, and inseparable from their software, and so the companies who control that software have a degree of control over us proportional to how much of our lives relies on software.
+Our tools are powered by software, controlled by software, and inseparable from their software, and so the companies that control that software have a degree of control over us proportional to how much of our lives relies on software.
 That’s an ever-increasing share.